Eng-mohamedayman-cyber/CyberSecurity/Courses/OSCP/Module_1_2(Introduction).md

 # Types Of Testing :

 ### Black-Box-testing :
-Is testing that involves zero knowledge or information about organizations digital infrastructure and or assets.
+Is testing that involves zero knowledge or information about organizations digital infrastructure and/or assets.
 This test is used to assess the overall security posture of an organization, from publicly available information to misconfigurations and social engineering.
 Black-box testing simulates a real attack scenario and as a result is extremely comprehensive and granular.
 ### White-Box-testing :
 In this test the complete digital infrastructure and assets are disclosed to the penetration tester and is primarily used by organizations to test specific sections/areas or to perform a complete security audit.
 ### Grey-Box-testing :